secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 #### Notify Stakeholders

 The CMOC now needs to notify internal stakeholders of the incident using the Incident Notifier Slack workflow.
-This should be done after the severity of the incident has been confirmed by the Incident Manager.
+This should be done after the severity of the incident has been confirmed by the IM.

 This workflow, once used, will ask you to fill out a form with details of the incident and will then post those details to `#community-relations` and `#customer-success`.
 This serves to notify those teams of the incident.
 A copy will also be sent in a direct message to you, should you be asked to post it anywhere else.
 To engage the workflow: